zarpafantasma/corpus_rythmos/README.md

 | Remember, the Eternal Flame | Fiction | Novel mythologizing the framework |
 | The Hidden Doors and the Half Key | Origin | Candid authorship account |

-### All papers provided in PDF format are accompanied by their original DOCX source files, enabling direct editing, forking, or translation of the material.

-### Conventions & Status Tags
-- **Reading path (suggested):** Foundations → Domain applications → Aetherion → Philosophy → Fiction → About the Autor.
-- **Disclaimers:** scientific claims are falsifiable; philosophical/metaphysical are non-empirical; literary is fiction; “About the Autor” is process transparency.

-### Reading Paths by Audience:
-- **Physicists:** Scale-Clock Geometry → RTM Analytical → Aetherion → skip philosophy initially
-- **Philosophers:** Multiscale Symphony → Owl and Spear → then Foundations
-- **General readers:** Hidden Doors → Eternal Flame → work backward to science
-- **Skeptics:** Falsification Criteria → run the simulations → run the real data analysis.
 ---

 ## Computational Validation